tjay1760/Mobile-potfolio/README.md

 # 📖 [Mobile portfolio] <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

-**[Hello-Microverse]** The project is a landing page of my mobile portfolio.
+The project is a landing page of my mobile portfolio.
+The page gives a brief personal introduction and provides a link to my social media profiles.

 ## 🛠 Built With <a name="built-with"></a>